2019 Knife In The Hat (KITH) official info and rules:

 i.
 Type “I’m in” as a comment to the official Facebook post

 ii.
-Send me, Jason Wilder, a Facebook Message or email with your NAME, PHONE NUMBER, EMAIL ADDRESS, and MAILING ADDRESS.
-My email address is wilderforge @ gmail.com
+Send an email to email@example.com containing your NAME, PHONE NUMBER, EMAIL ADDRESS, and MAILING ADDRESS.

 iii.
-The participant must make, finish, and box the knife at least two weeks before the annual fall Hammer-In, which will likely be the first Saturday in November
+The participant must make, finish, and box the knife before the TKG Fall Hammer-In on September 21.

 c.
 Every KITH participant will make the knife of their choice.